wp-plugins/microblog-poster/readme.txt

     On 'My Plurk Apps' page, this time click on the 'test console' button.

     4. First click on 'Get Request Token', some processing is done.
-    After that click on 'Open Authorization URL', you'll be redirected to a new page and you will have to grant the permission in order to get your verification code.
+    After that click on 'Open Authorization URL', you will be redirected to new page and you'll have to grant the permission in order to get your verification code.

     5. Finally, return to the previous page and generate your